KSkwarczynski/Geant4/sFGD/Readme.txt

-Simulation of stopping protons in Super FGD prototype detector for future update of T2K near detectro
+Simulation of stopping protons in Super FGD prototype detector for future update of T2K near detector

 How to use
 first create folder build (mkdir build)